ttappr/fenwick/README.md

 This implementation has 0-based indexing, despite having been derived from the tree's 1-based version.

-The debug build has `debug_assert`'s to ensure parameters are within range for some functions and all values are non-negative for `.rank_query()` and `.min_rank_query()`.
-This may make these query functions seem slow for debug, but the asserts aren't included in the release build, which will execute much faster.
+Some functions include `debug_assert`'s to ensure parameters are within range.
+`.rank_query()` and `.min_rank_query()` have debug asserts to ensure all elements are non-negative.
+These asserts are excluded when the code is compiled with optimizations, so release builds will have significantly faster performance.

 ## Operations